voilajsx/appkit/src/db/README.md

 ---

 <p align="center">
-  Built with ❤️ in India by the <a href="https://github.com/orgs/voilajsx/people">VoilaJSX Team</a> — powering modern web development.
+  Built with ❤️ for developers who value simplicity and power<br>
+  <a href="https://github.com/voilajsx/appkit">⭐ Star us on GitHub</a>
 </p>